Location: La Puerta De La Luz, Gran Canaria

 Greetings family, friends, and followers!

-In the past twenty six days since I was last skipper, I have been informed by Ian, my former watch team leader and blog overseer, that is against SeaMester policy to recount the plots of nautical themed movies as if they were actually happening to the crew of Argo.
-Also, hijacking someone else’s blog and writing a sentence about the students signing time share agreements is frowned upon.
-Fun or humor of any kind is generally discouraged on the blog, as it is with all aspects life aboard this ship.
+In the past twenty-six days since I was the last skipper, I have been informed by Ian, my former watch team leader, and blog overseer, that is against SeaMester policy to recount the plots of nautical themed movies as if they were actually happening to the crew of Argo.
+Also, hijacking someone else’s blog and writing a sentence about the students signing timeshare agreements is frowned upon.
+Fun or humor of any kind is generally discouraged on the blog, as it is with all aspects of life aboard this ship.
 So without taking any artistic liberties, here is an account of today’s events: (BLOG MASTER’S NOTE: Fun and humor are in fact encouraged, but must remain in good taste)

 A handful of the crew spent their shore time back in the water.
 A few caught the surfing bug back in Morocco and decided they couldn’t get enough of the sport, so they rented boards today.
 Others found Wi-Fi to make sure they could take care of registering for classes for when we eventually have to return to real life.
 I wandered aimlessly around Las Palmas until I found an inviting looking cafe.
-Here I waited out the rain with a cup of coffee and an incredible omelets.
+Here I waited out the rain with a cup of coffee and an incredible omelet.
 I took this opportunity to FaceTime with my wonderful parents.
-My three legged dog named Pete made an appearance on FaceTime.
+My three-legged dog named Pete made an appearance on FaceTime.
 My favorite marine mammal is an orca whale.
-My favorite terrestrial mammal is my three legged dog Pete.
+My favorite terrestrial mammal is my three-legged dog, Pete.

 Additional Blog Master’s Note – None of this blog was censored.
 Only an addendum here and there to clarify and defend against unfair criticism.

 via France, Italy, Spain, Morocco, Dominica, Guadeloupe, Antigua